DamZiobro/gdb-automatic-deadlock-detector/README.md

 gdb-automatic-deadlock-detector
 =======

-Script allowing automatically detect C/C++ thread locking and deadlocks in GDB debugger.
+Script adds new GDB command which automatically detects C/C++ thread lockups and deadlocks in GDB debugger.

 **It automates process of deadlock detection described in this instruction**: https://en.wikibooks.org/wiki/Linux_Applications_Debugging_Techniques/Deadlocks